stealthBS/demo1-repo/AI notes.md

 Now we want to create something more artistic, like an illustration for a newsletter or a book chapter.
 Suppose we want to write about forest conservation and want a peaceful illustration of a forest at sunset.
 And to generate this image we prompt like : *`Create an illustration of a forest at sunset.`*.

 But if it visually not attractive, then we change the prompt like :
 *`Create an illustration of a forest at sunset.
-Make it cinematic, higly stylized, with vivid colors, dramatic lighting, and lots of visual depth.`*
+Make it cinematic, highly stylized, with vivid colors, dramatic lighting, and lots of visual depth.`*

 And if we need more softer storybook feel instead, then we use here the prompt like :
 *`Restyle the same image in the style of a Studio Ghibli illustration-soft, hand-painted, and whimsical.`*